kachhy/Chess-Game-Analysis/README.md

 As of now, this model is generated from ~16.6m Lichess games ([Lichess Database](https://database.lichess.org)) across many rating levels.
 In the future, I intend to add more factors, such as number of blunders and mistakes to determine a better performance rating (for example if you accidentally blunder mate in 1 in a game that you were playing well in before).
 This feature is in no way based upon the rating present in the original PGN.

+In the future, this model will be using a linear regression.

 ## Planned features
 1. Support for "brilliant" moves
 2. MultiPV support